insolar/docs/docs/source/ledger-nano.rst

    .. _enter_key_number:

 #.
 If required, enter the key number.
-Ledger Nano can store multiple private keys—each to an individual Insolar Wallet.
+You can hold several private keys for several Insolar Wallets on your Ledger Nano.
 Every key stored in the device has a number.
 By default, the number of the first key is ``0``.

    .. important:: Remember the number of this private key.
-You are required to specify it upon every login to use a particular Insolar MainNet Wallet.
+You are required to specify it upon every login to use a particular Insolar Wallet.

    .. image:: imgs/mig-test/key-number.png
       :width: 500px

 #.
-Check the boxes to allow anonymous data collection and agree to the terms of use and click :guilabel:`CONNECT TO LEDGER NANO S`.
+Check the boxes to allow anonymous data collection and agree to the terms of use.
+Then click :guilabel:`CONNECT TO LEDGER NANO S`.

    .. image:: imgs/mig-test/connect-n.png
       :width: 500px